pintushi/LocaleBundle/src/Pintushi/Bundle/GridBundle/Resources/doc/backend/extensions/formatter.md

 column_name:
     type: field # default value `field`, so this key could be skipped here
     frontend_type: date|datetime|decimal|integer|percent|currency|select|text|html|boolean # optional default string
-    data_name: someAlias.someField # optional, key in result that should represent this field
+    property_path: someAlias.someField # optional, key in result that should represent this field
     divisor: some number # optional if you need to divide a numeric value by a number before rendering it
 ```
 Represents default data field.